Moroccan Carrot Soup

 Double the recipe.
 Cooking takes time, so if you are going to put in the effort you might as well make twice as much.
 Soups freeze really easily for several months and a great meal in a pinch.

-This Moroccan Carrot Soup plays on all of these tips as it is full of flavour and also makes multiple servings.
-The addition of the Spicy Roasted Chickpeas, yogurt and harissa really help to heighten the flavours of this Moroccan Carrot Soup, but I can assure you it is still plenty delicious on its own.
+This Moroccan carrot soup plays on all of these tips as it is full of flavour and also makes multiple servings.
+The addition of the spicy roasted chickpeas, yogurt and harissa really helps to heighten the flavours of this Moroccan carrot soup, but I can assure you it is still plenty delicious on its own.

 Moroccan Carrot Soup

-This carrot soup has a little bit of heat to it, but if don’t like things too spicy simply omit the crushed chillies.
-It is best served topped with Spicy Roasted Chickpeas, a dollop of full-fat yogurt and a drizzle of spicy harissa.
+This spicy Moroccan carrot soup has a little bit of heat to it, but if don’t like things too spicy simply omit the crushed chillies.

 - Prep Time: 10 minutes